HISTORY OF PENSKE RACING SHOCKS

 Race wins, championships and word of mouth acclaim allowed PRS to expand into many more markets.
 Shock absorbers were designed for drag, late model, midget, modified, and sprint car race markets, as well as professional motorcycle racing.

-PRS is a dominant shock supplier in the AMA Flat Track racing series.
-But their motorcycle products don’t end there – there is also a line of shocks designed for Harley Davidson’s and street bikes.
+PRS is a dominant shock supplier in the American Flat Track Racing series.
+But our motorcycle products don’t end there – there is also a line of shocks designed for Harley Davidson’s and street bikes.

 The short track market continues to grow much in the same way the NASCAR market did.
 As cars become faster and more technical, the demands on suspension are increasing.
 The days of carrying around 100 shocks are fading as teams are beginning to understand that owning a few sets of Penske Racing Shocks allow them to rebuild and finely tune their suspension to accommodate varying track conditions and driver-specific feedback.

-Drag racing is a relatively new growth area for PRS although dampers were supplied to Pro Stock in the 1990’s.
+PRS has supplied Drag Racers in Pro Stock since the 1990’s.
 In 2007, PRS developed new components and shock absorbers for the drag market.
 Since then, they have become a leading supplier of shocks and struts in various series and support technicians are available at many events.
-PRS has gone on to win multiply Pro-Stock and Pro-Mod championships in both NHRA and ADRL.
+PRS has gone on to win multiply Pro-Stock and Pro-Mod championships in both NHRA and PDRA.
 We are the majority supplier in both Pro-Stock and Pro-Mod and continue to develop and tune with our latest technologies.
-We are also becoming very strong in other suspended classes such as Top Sportsman, Stock, Super Stock and even Motorcycles.
+We are also very strong in other suspended classes such as Top Sportsman, Stock, Super Stock and even Motorcycles.

 PRS also designs and manufactures products for special military projects.
 Military work includes replacing shock absorbers on manned or unmanned ground, sea and air vehicles in which other shocks have failed or required integrated sensors or electronic controls.